Film: The Mothman Prophecies

 - Make-Out Point: One of the places the Mothman shows up.

-- The Men in Black: Book only, and reported to have happened by townspeople.
+- The Men in Black: Book only, and reported to have happened by townspeople and the newspaper editor.

 - Mirror Scare: Described by Gordon: "I see something that I cannot describe... but it sure as hell isn't my reflection."
 Later, after a scene in which John stares into a medicine cabinet mirror, he turns away while closing it... and for a brief moment, something is shown reflected in it.

 - Motif: Repeatedly, the film emphasizes pairs of red lights so that they resemble eyes, indicating the ubiquitous hypothetical presence of the Mothman.
-As well, the letter 'y' shows up several times, usually in lowercase.
+As well, the wings of the Mothman (appearing like the letter 'y', usually lower-case) shows up several times.

 - Nothing Is Scarier: Indrid Cold is never seen.
 The happenings in Point Pleasant are never explained.
 The camera is often positioned in a manner that implies the characters are being watched — but we never see what's watching them.
 And it is creepy.